surya1527/Android-App-Insights/README.md

 **This code provide count of apps based on various combination of fields that we provide**

 After following all the above steps:
-1. Navigate to the project directory `cd segwise_assignment`
+1. Navigate to the project directory `cd Android-App-Insights`
 2. Run python script.
   - Enter the source file path to run the function (Here the source file path is the parameter to run the function source_file_info)<br>